MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-raise-rid-pool.md

     :::image type="content" source="media/adsi5.png" alt-text="ADSI Edit":::
 1. Select **OK** in the dialog, and **Apply** in the property sheet to update the **rIDAvailablePool** attribute.

-### To raise the value of available RID pools using LDP
+### Raise the value of available RID pools using LDP

 1. At the command prompt, type the following command, and then press ENTER:
    **ldp**